pearlbob/bsteele_music_flutter/lib/assets/bug_list.md

 * drums on pause then play
 * video alignment with audio current time
 * playlist: change of screen from menu item, change of order, or change of filter should focus on the empty search text
+* A new singer/requestor without any songs sung or requested should default to a singer

 ## Fixes Completed